bml-research/data_analysis_bml/excel/excel_03_data_import_exersises.md

 ### Exercise 1

 Load the following datasets in Excel using the csv import functionality.
-First have a look at them in your browser or a text editor.
+First have a look at them in your text editor.
-Save the file (rigth click and save as).
 Then load in Excel.

 - [file 1](./exercises_files/Food_composition_1.csv)